-The next game on this list, Frozen Flame, is much less of a sure thing compared to Homeworld 3 and the Amico console.
-At least in terms of having a studio and franchise backed by established names.
+The next game on this list, Frozen Flame, is much less of a sure thing compared to the Amico console.
+At least in terms of having a studio and franchise backed by an established name.
 However, that shouldn’t completely turn you off.
 While Frozen Flame lacks the history, much of the members of Dreamside Interactive have been involved with top tier video game releases in the past.
 Their list of collective experience includes big-budget names like Dota 2, Dragon Age, Assassins Creed and Diablo 3: Necromancer.
 And the game itself builds upon an extremely popular formula.

 Specifically, Frozen Flame takes its inspiration from past survival games and combines these elements (exploration, item collection and crafting) with a massive online experience (up to 50 players), combat, base building and role-playing elements.
 It clearly takes inspiration from mega-hit Fortnite, while maintaining its own identity through its survival role-playing aspects.
 It sounds and looks like a winning formula when you put it all together.

 An investment in Frozen Flame costs $1,000 per share.
 The exact details of the agreement between Dreamside Interactive and Fig is yet to be determined as the company is currently only collecting indications of interest with the investment option.
-Once their target has been met, they will reach out to investors who reserved shares and provide them with the details.
+Once the developers reach their target, they will reach out to investors who reserved shares and provide them with the details.

-While Frozen Flame certainly holds a lot of promise from a gaming perspective and it at least mitigates some risk by building upon existing and effective video game designs in a way that looks meaningfully significant, there is still plenty of risk involved from an investment presepctive.
+Frozen Flame certainly holds a lot of promise from a gaming perspective and it mitigates some risk by building upon existing and effective video game designs.
+However, looking at it from an investor’s perspective, there is still plenty of risk.
 After all, it’s a new IP from a new studio that hasn’t yet met its target to make the investment goal truly viable.
-Therefore, it’s one of the more speculative choices for those who are interested in investing in video games with Fig.
+Therefore, if you’re looking to invest in video games with Fig, it’s one of the more speculative choices.

 Also note that the information page for Frozen Flame does not address any potential impact that the global pandemic has had on the game’s development.